frc3512/LiveGrapher/README.md

 If one is building on Windows, we recommend using the [MSYS2 compiler](https://msys2.github.io/).
 The following libraries are required as dependencies and should be installed using either your package manager of choice or MSYS2's pacman:

 * Qt 5
+* CMake

 ## Building LiveGrapher

-To build the project, first run `qmake dir` within a terminal from the desired build directory, where "dir" is the relative location of the LiveGrapher.pro file.
-This will generate three makefiles.
-If a debug build is desired, run `make -f Makefile.Debug`.
-The default behavior when simply running `make` is to perform a release build.
+To build the project, first run `cmake dir` within a terminal from the desired build directory, where "dir" is the relative location of the CMakeLists.txt file.
+If a release build is desired, append `-DCMAKE_BUILD_TYPE=Release` to the cmake call.
+Then run `make`.

 To cross-compile from Linux to Windows, install the MinGW-w64 toolchain (`mingw-w64-gcc` and a MinGW-w64 build of Qt 5 (`mingw-w64-qt5-base`), then run `publish-win32.sh` to build LiveGrapher and create a .zip of the application binary and necessary files.